HOW TO BOOK GUESTS:

 Pitches can be emailed to firstname.lastname@example.org.

 Qualifiers for the overall Tech Nation program are unchanged, and are described below under "Guest Selection Criteria".

-Author interview pitches are received ELECTRONICALLY.
-Please send both PDF of book and press materials to email@example.com.
+Author interview pitches are best received ELECTRONICALLY.
+Please send press materials to email@example.com.
 Books may be sent electronically or mailed to Tech Nation Media, 6 Loraine Court, San Francisco, CA 94118.

-Pitches for other interviews, both generally for Tech Nation and for BioTech Nation, are received ELECTRONICALLY.
+Pitches for other interviews, both generally for Tech Nation and for BioTech Nation, should be sent ELECTRONICALLY.
 Please send bio, story, organization information, etc. Please email to firstname.lastname@example.org.

 Please see "Guest Selection Criteria" below for appropriateness of guests. stories, and other tips.